Marlon's profile picture

 Solution

 The launch validated the concept strongly: 1,500 participants responded in two days.
-Although the product didn't continue in ongoing operation, the result proved that democratizing live electoral insights is viable — with affordable access for candidates and reliable data to support campaign decisions.
+The result proved that democratizing live electoral insights is viable — affordable access for candidates and reliable data to support campaign decisions.